The Electric Leaf Blower Initiative

 What leaf blower related equipment is the City testing as part of their pilot?

-The City is currently piloting handheld leaf blower equipment from Milwaukee and Stihl as well backpack leaf blower equipment from Stihl, Ego, Husqvarna (550i BTX), Makita (CBU02), Ryobi (40v HP Whisper), and Toro.
+The City is currently piloting handheld leaf blower equipment from Milwaukee and Stihl as well backpack leaf blower equipment from Milwaukee, Stihl, Ego, Greenworks, Husqvarna (550i BTX), Makita (CBU02), Ryobi (40v HP Whisper), and Toro.